diogopontes7/EDSTD/README.md

 # ETL and Big Data Processing Project

 ## Overview
 This project focuses on the fundamental concepts of ETL (Extract, Transform, Load) in Big Data environments.
 It provides a comprehensive understanding of how to extract, transform, and load large volumes of data from external sources into analytical systems like Tableau.
-The project aims to analyze gender inequality worldwide using dashboards built from processed data.
+The project aims to analyze gender inequality and mental health between men and women worldwide using dashboards built from processed data.

 ## Technologies Used
 - **Containers**: For scalable and portable deployment